spainishset/spainset-engines/README.md

 1. Run `make clean`
 2. Run `tools/build_nml.py steam` from the main folder
-3. Run `tools/build_nml.py diesel` from the main folder
+3. Run `tools/build_nml.py single` from the main folder
-4. Run `tools/build_nml.py electric` from the main folder
+4. Run `tools/build_nml.py mu` from the main folder
 5. Run `make all`

 If you like to copy the NewGRF to your install of OpenTTD, run `make install`